The article “Ruby Garbage Collection: Still Not Ready for Production” has been making the rounds.

 Is there a way to install the GitHub’s Ruby (GitHub - github/ruby: development fork of ruby/ruby) via RVM?

-Erick Guan almost 10 years ago
+Erick Guan over 10 years ago

 Erick Guan